 Ethiopia’s government estimated in October that 8.2 million people need food assistance and predicted the numbers will increase in coming months.

 As many as 350,000 children are already suffering from severe malnutrition.
 Another 700,000 moderately malnourished children and pregnant and breastfeeding mothers need supplemental nutrition now and into 2016.

 World Vision is helping provide food, clean water, and sanitation facilities, as well as livelihood development and programs to ensure quality education and life skills training for young people.

 While governments and humanitarian agencies rush to meet the immediate needs of children and families affected by disasters, World Vision also works year-round to help communities reduce risk and help themselves when disaster strikes.

 “Working with communities for preparedness is key,” says Lawren Sinnema, a World Vision emergency affairs program officer.
 “Because while you can’t entirely reduce risk from disasters, you can alleviate their effects if you are prepared.”

 Learn more about how World Vision responds to disasters.

 How you can help

-- Pray for children, families, and communitites impacted by and vulnerable to natural disasters.
-Pray that the necessary resources would be readily available to help them prepare for disasters and rebuild their lives when a disasters strikes.
+- Pray with us for children, families, and communities impacted by and vulnerable to natural disasters.
+Pray that the necessary resources would be readily available to help them prepare for disasters and rebuild their lives when a disaster strikes.

-- Donate to World Vision’s Disaster Response Fund.
+- Donate to World Vision’s disaster relief fund.
 Your gift will help us rush emergency supplies like life-saving food, clean water, medical supplies, and shelter to survivors.
 You’ll also help us stay for the long haul, providing guidance and assistance as families and communities recover.